HR policies

 And if you’re feeling daunted, you’re not alone!

-We support hundreds of small businesses with their policy-making at Charlie, and there are very few owners who feel confident about what exactly they should offer or how they should put it into practice.
+We support hundreds of small businesses with their policy-making at Charlie, and there are very few founders and CEOs who feel confident about what exactly they should offer or how they should put it into practice.

-For that reason, I’m including a template for an annual leave policy for UK small businesses with this blog.
+For that reason, I’m including an annual leave policy template for UK small businesses with this blog.

 Our annual leave policy template is downloadable and customisable, so that you can immediately put it into use.
 And it’s completely free.

 Including the bank holidays in the statutory holiday allowance is at your discretion as an employer — 28 days including or plus the bank holidays.
-Whatever you decide, it should be clearly outlined in both your annual leave policy and your employment contracts so that your employees understand if they’re included in their statutory allowance.
+Whatever you decide, it should be clearly outlined in both your annual leave policy and your employment contracts so that your employees know exactly what’s included in their statutory allowance.

 What are the barriers for small businesses wanting to write an annual leave policy?

-There are common barriers for small businesses when it comes to managing annual leave and writing an annual leave policy:
+There are some common barriers for small businesses when it comes to managing annual leave and writing an annual leave policy.

-• Employee satisfaction is crucial.
-A leave policy that is perceived as too restrictive can cause dissatisfaction and ultimately affect employee retention.
-While a policy that’s too lenient may cause confusion and impact productivity.
+Employee satisfaction is crucial.
+An annual leave policy that is perceived as too restrictive can cause dissatisfaction and ultimately impact employee retention.
+And a policy that’s too lenient may cause confusion and limit productivity.

-• Coordinating your annual leave policy with other HR policies, such as sick leave, remote working, or flexible scheduling, can be complex.
-Ensuring that your policies complement each other is essential for creating a positive workplace culture.
-Remember that it should also be in line with the values outlined in your diversity and inclusion policy.
+Coordinating your annual leave policy with other HR policies (such as sick leave, remote working, or flexible scheduling) can be complex.
+Ensuring that your policies complement and support each other is essential for a positive workplace culture.
+And they all should be in line with the values outlined in your diversity and inclusion policy.

-• Many small businesses don’t have advanced HR technology, which means a lot has to be done manually.
+Many small businesses don’t have advanced HR technology, which means all tasks and admin has to be done manually.
 This results in the increased likelihood of errors and makes it challenging to track and manage leave effectively.

-• Managing accrual and tracking leave is complex, especially in small HR teams that rely on manual processes.
-So errors in calculations are common.
+Managing the accrual of leave and tracking holidays is complex, especially in small teams that rely on manual processes.
+The admin is pretty much constant and errors in calculations are common.

 How should you manage annual leave?

-Every small business is different, with different staffing requirements throughout the year.
-So finding the right annual leave policy may not be that straightforward, and you need to be prepared for some trial and error.
+Every small business is unique, with different staffing requirements throughout the year.
+Finding the right annual leave policy is not always straightforward, so you need to be prepared for some trial and error.

-As a fellow small business, it took us a while to find an annual leave policy that suited Charlie.
+As a fellow small business, it took us a while to settle on an annual leave policy that suited Charlie.
 I’m going to share our learnings with you here, so that they might speed things up a little for you.
-Charlie exists to support other small businesses, and hopefully, you will benefit from what we learned.
+Charlie exists to support other small businesses and an important part of that is knowledge sharing.

 Off the back of what we learned during our unlimited leave trial, we created our current holiday policy and we now offer every member of our team 25 days’ leave, plus the bank holidays.
 As part of this, we recommend that our employees take five days off work every quarter, but obviously we can’t enforce this.